umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 * The following files/folders need to be copied into the Umbraco 10 project:
     * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files unless changes have been made to these
     * `~/Media`
-    * Any files/folders related to Stylesheets and JavaScripts
+    * Any files/folders related to Stylesheets and JavaScript

 * In Umbraco 9 Config files no longer live in a Web.Config and is instead in the `AppSettings.Json` file.
 You will need to make sure that you update the AppSettings with any custom settings that you had in your Umbraco 8 project to match with the[V9 configs](../../../Reference/V9-Config/index.md).